Get started with the Core SDK

 }

-Create the file app/chat.tsx.
-This uses AI Transport's core hooks directly.
-The useView hook provides the visible messages, a send function, and pagination:
+Create app/chat.tsx.
+The component uses AI Transport's core hooks directly. useView returns the visible messages, a send function, and pagination:

 JavaScript